Characterizations of voting rules based on majority margins: Introduction

 All of this raises the question: what normative arguments are there for using the margin-based versions of voting rules?
 In the case of Minimax, previous work has identified reasons for favoring the margin-based version over the winning votes version: as Holliday and Pacuit \citeyearpar[Remark~3.11]{HP2025} observe, the former satisfies and the latter violates the axiom of Positive Involvement (stating that if a social choice correspondence selects a candidate $x$ in an initial profile $\mathbf{P}$, and $\mathbf{P}'$ is obtained from $\mathbf{P}$ by adding one voter who ranks $x$ uniquely first, then $x$ should still be selected in $\mathbf{P}'$).
 But what in general can be said about using margin-based rules as opposed to non-margin-based but still head-to-head rules?
 In what follows, we will provide answers to this question.

 The rest of the paper is organized as follows.
 In Section~\ref{LinProfs}, we characterize margin-based voting rules on the domain of linear profiles.
 In Section~\ref{StrictWeakProfs}, we characterize which homogeneous voting rules on the domain of all profiles are margin-based.
 Finally, in Section~\ref{HeadToHead}, we characterize which head-to-head voting rules on the domain of all profiles are margin-based.
 We conclude in Section~\ref{Conclusion} with suggestions for future work.
 The Appendix gives analogues of theorems from Sections \ref{StrictWeakProfs}-\ref{HeadToHead} when we allow noncomparability, as distinguished from indifference, in voters' preference relations.
+Table~\ref{ThmSummary} summarizes our main results using terminology to be defined.

 A repository with code to generate some of the figures and tables in the paper, as well as to verify some facts, is available at \href{https://github.com/epacuit/majority_margins}{https://github.com/epacuit/majority\_margins}.